egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 DNSSEC validator chain loop processing would be an OK option for a privately-rolled DNS tree, but NEVER as a publicly-available option.

-Until we solve the technical issues of publically-available option, we shouldn't even be deploying the private TLD/LAN DNSSEC yet, despite my trekking the desert for 8 years and the need to quench my parched throat because of this.
+Until the technical issues of publically-available option are solved, one shouldn't even be deploying the private TLD/LAN DNSSEC yet, despite my trekking the desert for 8 years and the need to quench my parched throat because of this.